programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 all in a very limited number of topics, then we take that as a signal that we need to increase the number of topics; the settings were too coarse.
-There are computational ways of searching for this, including using MALLETs hlda command, but for the reader of this tutorial, it is probably just quicker to cycle through a number of iterations (but for more see Griffiths, T. L., & Steyvers, M. (2004).
+There are computational ways of searching for this, including using MALLETs `hlda command`, but for the reader of this tutorial, it is probably just quicker to cycle through a number of iterations (but for more see Griffiths, T. L., & Steyvers, M. (2004).
 Finding scientific topics.
 Proceedings of the National Academy of Science, 101, 5228-5235).